AGIBOT X1 OmniPicker Product Manual

 Note: Please be careful not to operate or move the gripper during upgrade, so as not to cause abnormal USB communication.

 4. After the upgrade is completed, the prompt "Restore Link REF XXX" will reappear in the terminal.
-Observe the LED indicator, wait for the white indicator to start flashing, and then, enter the calibration command.
+Check the LED indicator, wait for the green light to start blinking, and then, enter the calibration command.

 ref0.motor.request_state(2)

-At this point, the LED changes from white flashing to blue steady - on, and the gripper will start to move slowly.
+At this point, the LED changes from green blinking to blue steady-on, and the gripper will start to move slowly.
 Do not operate the gripper during this time and wait for the calibration to complete.
-When the calibration is successful, the gripper will make a sound, and the LED changes back from blue steady - on to white flashing.
+When the calibration is successful, the gripper will make a sound, and the LED changes back from blue steady - on to green blinking.

 Note: Before performing the calibration, if the gripper fails to open or can no longer be controlled, manually open the gripper according to the following steps.